 The deep furrows are caused by collagen degradation and lack of moisture accelerated by smoking.
 When that smoker goes through menopause she’ll sustain a double hit, and it won’t be pretty!

 The ability to detoxify also decreases during menopause, accelerating the breakdown of structures in the skin, keeping it firm.
 Focus on detoxification strategies that support lymphatic drainage.
 Rebounders are great for stimulating lymph, promoting detoxification and better circulation.
-This rebounder doesn’t have springs but uses bungee cords and folds for easy storing.
+This Bellicon rebounder doesn’t have springs but uses bungee cords and the legs fold for easy storing.

 The Role Of Estrogen